WestenskowTristan/Weather-Api/README.md

 ## Installation

-Just click the link [Here!](https://westenskowtristan.github.io/Weather-Api/){:target="\_blank"} After you go to that link in the search bar look up any city you want!
+Just click the link <a href="https://westenskowtristan.github.io/Weather-Api/" target="_blank">Here!</a> After you go to that link in the search bar look up any city you want!

 ## Usage